paramraghavan/graphDB/visualization_tool.md

 - Graph Notebook: As you mentioned earlier, graph-notebook is a Jupyter Notebook extension provided by AWS that allows you to visualize the graph data stored in Neptune.
 It supports interactive graph queries and visualizations using Gremlin and SPARQL.

 **Tableau**
-- Known for data visualization, Tableau can connect to Neptune using its Web Data Connector.
+- Tableau can connect to Neptune using its Web Data Connector.

 **Tom Sawyer Software**
 - Offers advanced graph visualization and analysis tools, and it can integrate with Neptune.